 What Conditions Do Neurosurgeons Treat?

 The most common conditions that neurosurgeons treat are brain conditions.
-If you experience a traumatic brain injury with a skull fracture, it is the neurosurgeons that are called upon to stabilize the brain and skull.
+If you experience a traumatic brain injury with a skull fracture, it is the neurosurgeons that are called upon to stabilise the brain and skull.
 In addition, neurosurgeons often perform surgery on microvessels, such as removing small brain aneurysms and removing large clots that may cause strokes.
-Brain tumors, malignant and benign, are another domain of the neurosurgeon, and some doctors specifically specialize in only this type of neurosurgery.
+Brain tumours, malignant and benign, are another domain of the neurosurgeon, and some doctors specifically specialise in only this type of neurosurgery.

-The spinal cord is the other domain of the neurosurgeon, and they can help to relieve spinal cord compression or stabilize vertebrae.
-When the peripheral nerves are traumatized, neurosurgeons can help to repair them and restore feeling to the traumatized area.
-Tumors of the spine and spinal cord are also removed by neurosurgeons, and infection of any part of the nervous system is generally treated by this professional.
+The spinal cord is the other domain of the neurosurgeon, and they can help to relieve spinal cord compression or stabilise vertebrae.
+When the peripheral nerves are traumatised, neurosurgeons can help to repair them and restore feeling to the traumatised area.
+Tumours of the spine and spinal cord are also removed by neurosurgeons, and infection of any part of the nervous system is generally treated by this professional.
 An interesting adjunct to neurosurgery is the emerging science that allows the specialty to treat movement disorders, such as Parkinson’s disease.
 Through the implantation of neural stimulators, neurosurgeons are able to help these patients in ways that medicine alone never could.
 The field of neurosurgery is constantly expanding as new technologies come to light.

 Neurosurgeons and the Spine